-The symptoms and treatment options differ greatly depending on the type of cancer, but treatments include common surgery, chemotherapy, radiation therapy, immunotherapy, and targeted therapy (6).
+The symptoms and treatment options differ greatly depending on the type of cancer, but treatments include surgery, common radiation therapy, chemotherapy, immunotherapy, and targeted therapy (6).
 To prevent the development of cancer, tumor suppressor genes are crucial in controlling cell growth and proliferation (7).
 These genes produce peptides that regulate DNA repair and act as a cell cycle braking system when DNA damage occurs.
 The normal control mechanisms that interrupt excessive cell proliferation are lost when these genes are mutated or inactivated, which aids in the development and spread of tumors (8).